ABOUT THE OP PERFORMANCE LAB

 During this time, some work has thrived in hybrid environments, but for a lot of performance work, there is no replacement for in-person development on time-based performance projects.
 We thus have developed various threads of our Performance Lab, ranging from a more virtual based “Draft Lab” to iterative lab work based out of NYC to full in-person residencies in Saratoga Springs.
 During our application process, we will seek to communicate with artists to understand which of these threads might be an ideal match.

-The selected participants are individuals, teams, and companies who are excited and committed to the development of their work with an appetite for feedback in a group of diverse and similarly passionate peers.
+The Orchard Project Performance Lab is an accelerator for any project in the live performance space.
+Selected participants can by individuals, teams, and companies who are excited and committed to the development of their work with an appetite for feedback in a group of diverse and similarly passionate peers.
 They are curious about understanding and developing their own work and world building with the goal of innovative creativity.

 The selected participants are chosen through a rigorous outreach and selection process, open to the public.
 As with all the Orchard Project labs, participants will join with varying degrees of professional experience, but will likely have some history of manifesting their creative work in public before joining the Orchard Project community.
 Anyone can apply, there is no age requirement, and applicants can be either represented by an agent or not.
 To honor the history of the Orchard Project and the constituency it serves, the program will aim to include at least some with a live performance interest or background.